NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/notebooks/trtis/README.md

 ```

 This will train the WaveGlow model with smaller number of residual connections
-and larger segment length.
-Training should take about 100 hours.
+in the coupling layer networks and larger segment length.
+Training should take
+about 100 hours on DGX-1 (8x V100 16G).

 ## Obtain Tacotron 2 TorchScript.